Search This Site

 Align the base of the heatsink with the CPU and place the heatsink on top of the CPU gently.

-Next, get a nice thin layer of thermal paste on the CPU.
-To do this, I use a credit card to spread a pea sized drop of paste evenly across the top of the CPU.
+Next, get a nice thin layer of thermal paste, or heatsink compound, on the CPU.
+To do this, I use a credit card to spread a pea-sized drop of paste evenly across the top of the CPU.

 Apply Thermal Paste